Climdyn/qgs/documentation/source/files/technical/integrators.rst

 Integration modules
 ===================

-The module used to numerically integrate the model forward in time.
+The modules used to numerically integrate the model forward in time.
 Users may add their own recipes here.

 .. automodule:: integrators.integrate